Proposal AI

-When you have finished editing your proposal, and you click 'Next' in the top right, you'll be taken through Proposal AI before you come to send your proposal.
+When you have finished editing your proposal, and you click 'Next' in the top right, you'll be taken through the Document checker before you come to send your proposal.

 You'll see 3 blocks made up of targeted suggestions or even a pat on the back if you already got something right.
 You'll have the opportunity to go back and improve your proposal before sending it.